Financial-Times/origami-website/_posts/2019-10-31-major-cascade.md

 ---
 title: Major Cascade 2019
-description: We are working on a major release of low level components like o-typography, o-buttons, and o-colors, which will also mean a major release of other components which depend on them.
-What are we up to?
-And why?
+description: We are working on a major release of low level components like o-typography.
+In this post we'll discuss what improvements are being made and how they further our aims to help bring design consistency and reduce the time teams spend repeating work.

 author: Lee Moody
 ---